keu/docs/software_versioned_docs/version-0.16/quickstart.md

 ## Step 3: Create a Project

-Using the Astronomer Software CLI, create an Airflow project to work from that lives on your local machine:
+Using the Astronomer CLI, create an Airflow project to work from that lives on your local machine:

  ```sh
 mkdir <your-new-directory> && cd <your-new-directory>